ethereum-optimism/optimism-tutorial/hardhat/README.md

 ### Install Prerequisite Software

 1. Install [Docker](https://www.docker.com/).
-If you prefer not to use the convenience script, [there are other installation methods](https://docs.docker.com/engine/install/ubuntu).
+If you prefer not to use the convenience script shown below, [there are other installation methods](https://docs.docker.com/engine/install/ubuntu).

    ```sh